thedoggybrad/easylist-mirror/README.md

 Open-Source projects must be transparent and here they are.<br>
 [https://github.com/thedoggybrad/easylist-mirror/wiki/Code-Transparency](https://github.com/thedoggybrad/easylist-mirror/wiki/Code-Transparency)
 <br><br>
 ⊜Public Domain.
 No Rights Reserved.
-Empowered by the UPDER-FOSDL license.
+Dedicated to the public domain through the power of the UPDER-FOSDL license.